 - Telecommunications consumers less likely to churn

-While the adoption scoring model is a bit more difficult to conceptualize and create, it’s also a fun use case for scoring models.
+While the adoption scoring model is a bit more difficult to conceptualize and create, it’s also a fun use case for contact scoring models.
 It’s essentially a hybrid of an acquisition and expansion model.
 (And, as lead scoring nerds over here, we’re huge fans.)

-In this case, instead of creating a scoring model based off of things like purchase intent, we score our customer personas by their product or service usage.
+In other words, instead of creating a scoring model based on things like purchase intent, we score our customer personas almost exclusively by their product or service usage.

 Typically to use this sort of model, the product team needs to have gone through the product development process and identified personas, pain points, and use cases.
 They need to find and validate them with customer interviews and other research; it’s not enough to go on hunches or guesses.